boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 The result is not a bad one at all.
 In fact this was a very large performance gain vs the amount of work required.

 I then started thinking about the problem some more.

-Rather than having a large single loop over the whole in memory file, what if we had one loop over, and when we entered a new state we drifted into a new state which processed bytes until the state changed?
+The application as written has a main loop which processes over every byte in the file.
+It keeps track of the state it is in and uses a switch over that state to know what processing should happen.
+I was wonder if rather than having a large single loop over the whole byte array, what if when we entered a new state we drifted into a new loop which processed bytes until the state changed?
 IE rather than loop and check the state, change state and then loop.
 Would this be faster?

-This is a rather large change but because it totally changes how the application works it might produce the best result so far.
-For a start it would mean that the loops would be much shorter which increases the chance that the code lives totally in cache.
+This is a rather large change to implement but because it totally changes how the core loop works it might produce the best speed boost.
+For a start it would mean that the loops would be much shorter which increases the chance that the loop hits the lower level CPU caches.